 Those who protect us – firefighters, law enforcement, dispatchers, EMS – have a suicide rate almost double the national adult average.
 Substance abuse, divorce, and PTSD are also common results of mental distress.
 Traditionally, the practice of silence around mental health has left emergency responders extremely vulnerable.

 ResponderStrong™ is the first endeavor in Colorado to mobilize mental wellness efforts across emergency responder groups – fire, law enforcement, EMS and dispatch.
 While there are several programs to improve emergency responder mental wellness, they are typically found only in major metropolitan departments.
 This is the first centralized, coordinated effort to combine efforts and maximize resources for all emergency responder teams in Colorado, from rural volunteer teams to large city units.
-ResponderStrong is led by a team of volunteer emergency response leaders from departments across Colorado in partnership with the National Behavioral Health Innovation Center.
+ResponderStrong is led by a team of volunteer emergency response leaders from departments across Colorado in partnership with the National Mental Health Innovation Center.

 Emergency responders live with chronic exposure to stressful and disturbing events.
 Without preventive support, this prolonged stress can lead to anxiety, depression and PTSD.
 As a result, family life and social relationships are often strained.
 Responders’ abilities to be there for their brothers and sisters in uniform, and to protect and defend their community also can be compromised.